 CODE OF CONDUCT

-4. Students who do not comply with the expectations listed above will receive an “Incident Report” that outlines the student’s concerning behaviour, impact on others, and remedial steps taken to correct the situation.
-This report will be completed at the discretion of teacher/staff/administration members, will be shared with parents, and be put in the student’s record.
+- Students who do not comply with the abovementioned expectations will receive an “Incident Report” outlining the student’s concerning behaviour, impact on others, and remedial steps to correct the situation.
+This report will be completed at the discretion of the teacher/staff/administration members, shared with parents, and put in the student’s record.

-Parental support is required and appreciated in order to encourage children to observe the code of conduct of the school.
-The administration and the staff of St. Sahag & St. Mesrob Armenian Saturday School encourage parents’ active involvement in their children’s education.
+Parental support is required and appreciated to encourage children to observe the School’s code of conduct.
+The administration and St. Sahag & St. Mesrob Armenian Saturday School staff encourage parents’ active involvement in their children’s education.
 Parental influence is the single most important determinant of student success.
-We strongly encourage all parents to take an active role in supporting their children as they work towards success at school.
+We strongly encourage all parents to actively support their children as they work towards success at the school.

 ADDENDUM TO THE SCHOOL POLICY

-The School reserves the right to determine the list of students who travel to Armenia with the group and may refuse students if its mandate and set requirements to graduate from Grade 8 are not met.
-The academic requirement to graduate is to successfully complete the set program.
+The School reserves the right to determine the list of students who travel to Armenia with the group and may only accept students if its mandate and set requirements to graduate from Grade 8 are met.
+The academic requirement to graduate is to complete the set program successfully.

-The following include, but are not limited to, reasons that Students are NOT allowed to travel with the group.
+The following include but are not limited to why Students are NOT allowed to travel with the group.
 If students:

-• did not successfully complete the academic requirements as shown in their homework, in class work, quizzes and tests,
+- did not complete the academic requirements as shown in their homework, in-class work, quizzes and tests,

-Decisions regarding the participation of this trip will not be taken lightly.
-School administration will communicate ongoing concerns with parents and students as needed, and final decisions will be conveyed in advance of planning for the trip.
+Decisions regarding participation in this trip will not be taken lightly.
+School administration will communicate ongoing concerns with parents and students as needed, and final decisions will be conveyed before planning the trip.

 TERMINATION OF ENROLMENT

-A. Repeated disobedience by a child not being able to follow the code of conduct.
+A. Repeated disobedience by a child unable to follow the code of conduct.

-1. First, parents/guardians are notified verbally of the situation, and a meeting is held with the principal, parents, and persons involved.
-A solution is discussed and parents are encouraged to resolve the situation.
+- First, parents/guardians are notified verbally of the situation, and a meeting is held with the principal, parents, and persons involved.
+A solution is discussed, and parents are encouraged to resolve the problem.

-2. In the event that the situation still exists after the first verbal notification and no improvement has been made, a written warning (Incident Report) is sent to parents/guardians and another meeting is held with the principal, parents, and persons involved.
-Once again, solutions are suggested and a final warning is given.
+- If the situation still exists after the first verbal notification and no improvement has been made, a written warning (Incident Report) is sent to parents/guardians, and another meeting is held with the principal, parents, and persons involved.
+Once again, solutions are suggested, and a final warning is given.

-3. If the situation reoccurs after the final warning, the child is asked to leave the school.
-Parents/guardian do not receive any refund of registration fees.
+- If the situation reoccurs after the final warning, the child is asked to leave the School.
+Parents/guardians do not receive any refund of registration fees.

-The school will prepare the child’s exit from the program in a manner consistent with the child’s ability to understand.
+The School will prepare the child’s exit from the program consistent with the child’s ability to understand.

 Punctual attendance is a must.
-St. Sahag St. Mesrob Armenian Saturday School keeps accurate records of student attendance and will communicate promptly and consistently with parents/guardians regarding attendance issues.
-Students are expected to be in school every scheduled Saturday before the morning assembly at 9:30 a.m.
+St. Sahag St. Mesrob Armenian Saturday School keeps accurate student attendance records and will communicate promptly and consistently with parents/guardians regarding attendance issues.
+Students are expected to be in School every scheduled Saturday before the morning assembly at 9:30 a.m.

-1. Students must be present in school from 9:30 a.m. to 1:30 p.m.
+- Students must be present in School from 9:30 a.m. to 1:30 p.m.
 Student dismissal 15 minutes before the end of the day is not allowed in order not to disturb the class.

-3. Students are responsible for obtaining from their teacher any missed assignments, in order to come to class fully prepared following an absence.
+- Students are responsible for obtaining from their teacher any missed assignments in order to come to class fully prepared following an absence.

-4. School dismissal is at 1:30 p.m.
-For safety reasons, parents/guardians must pick up their children on time, as extended care is not available.
+- School dismissal is at 1:30 p.m.
+For safety reasons, parents/guardians must pick up their children on time, as extended care is unavailable.

-Students’ names and parents’ cell phone numbers must be written in backpacks and lunch bags.
+Students’ names and parents’ cell phone numbers must be written on backpacks and lunch bags.